angular/github-robot/README.md

 - add a comment for existing merge labels
 - add a comment for conflicts until you push a new commit to the base branch
 - add the new merge status until the PR is synchronized (new commit pushed), labeled, unlabeled, or receives another status update

+### Triage plugin:
+The triage plugin will triage issues.
+It will:
+- apply the default milestone when all required labels have been applied (= issue has been triaged)